zubinchopra/portaldocs/portal-sdk/templates/portalfx-skeleton-procedure.md

 1. Rename each file with the major area and the topic, for example, `portalfx-extension-style-guide*.md`, in which case, the overarching document is the `portalfx-extension-style-guide.md` file.

 1. Author the topic by placing the appropriate content in each file.
-Ensure that each subtopic is complete, correct, and accurate.topic is complete, correct, and accurate.
+Ensure that each topic or subtopic is complete and accurate.

 1. At the end of the process, delete files that have no content, like Best Practices or FAQ.

 1. Cross-check the document content against the links that were planned for inclusion.
-If all links have been used, delete the FYI document.
+If all links have been used in the topic or subtopics, delete the FYI document.

 1. Glossarize the topic by locating and defining on first mention all words that are used within the topic.
 Exceptions are in the following list.
    * Common English usage, as specified in major dictionaries like [Cambridge](https://dictionary.cambridge.org), [Merriam-Webster](https://www.merriam-webster.com), [Oxford](https://en.oxforddictionaries.com), [Random House](http://www.dictionary.com).